Information for New Members

 Under the World Handicap System of handicapping, there are several obligations on handicap holders:-

 2 To notify us if you are also member at another club.

-4 In competitions - ensure your name is on the entry list
+Ensure your name is on the entry list .

 Return your card whether you complete the round or not.
 (No Returns –NRs)

 Report to Home club all Qualifying Scores (inc NRs) and Stableford Reduced Score.

 In Regard to Golf Course Etiquette:-